Maryland Sublease Agreement Template 1 pdf Maryland Sublease Agreement Template

 Required Landlord / Tenant Disclosure Forms in Maryland (6)

-1. Agent/Landlord – The landlord or agent’s name and contact details must be in the lease or posted visibly.
+1. Agent/Landlord – The landlord or agent’s name and contact details must be visible in the lease or posted.

 2. Lead-Based Paint Disclosure and EPA Pamphlet – Required for properties built before 1978, informing tenants of potential lead hazards.

-3. Security Deposit Receipt – Landlords must provide a receipt for the tenant’s security deposit.
+3. Security Deposit Receipt – Landlords must provide the tenant’s security deposit receipt.

 4. Move-in/Move-out Checklist [PDF] – Given before move-in to track damages and determine deposit deductions.